PaulThompson/dnit/README.md

       await action();
     }
   },
-  deps: [msg]       /// Dependency added as a typescript variable
+  deps: [msg], /// Dependency added as a typescript variable
   ///   Dependencies can be file dependency or task dependencies.
 });